rusparrish/Visual-Thinking-Lens/LSI/README_explainer.md

 Why researchers use it (not FID/CLIP/SSIM): resemblance and caption metrics can’t answer **“will this composition hold when pushed?”** LSI‑lite is a profiled **composition structural exploration** you can log across **Baseline → Pressure → Collapse‑trigger** runs.

+This tool is only a MVP, more indepth tool in development.

 ## The three measurements (0→1 scale)